Mason Greenwood: 2022 arrests

-On 30 January 2022, Greenwood was accused of assault against a woman in a series of posts on her social media.
-The posts included images and video of apparent injuries, as well as audio where a woman tells a man whom she called Mason: "I don't want to have sex", to which the man replies that he "doesn't care" and, when told to stop again, says: "I asked you politely, and you wouldn't do it, so what else do you want me to do?"
+On 30 January 2022, Greenwood was accused of assault by his girlfriend in a series of posts on her social media.
+The posts included images and video of apparent injuries, as well as audio where a woman tells a man whom she called Mason: "I don't want to have sex", to which the man replies: "I don't give a fuck what you want ...
+I'm going to fuck you, you twat ...
+I don't care if you want to have sex with me ...
+I asked you politely, and you wouldn't do it, so what else do you want me to do?"
 The man later says: "Push me again one more time and watch what happens to you."

-Later on 30 January, Greenwood was suspended by United, and arrested by Greater Manchester Police on suspicion of rape and assault of a woman.
+Later on 30 January, Greenwood was suspended by Manchester United, and arrested by Greater Manchester Police on suspicion of rape and assault of a woman.
 On 1 February, Greenwood was further arrested on suspicion of sexual assault and threats to kill.
 By then, sports apparel company Nike had said that it suspended its relationship with Greenwood, and video game company EA Sports had said it removed Greenwood from its FIFA games.

 On 2 February, Greenwood was released on bail pending further investigation.
 Within a week, Nike stopped sponsoring Greenwood.
 In April 2022, his bail was extended to mid-June.
+According to Manchester United's CEO Richard Arnold in August 2023, the "alleged victim requested the police to drop their investigation in April 2022".

 On 15 October 2022, Greenwood was arrested for allegedly breaching his bail conditions by contacting his accuser.
 The same day, he was charged with attempted rape for an alleged incident on 22 October 2021, assault occasioning actual bodily harm for an alleged incident in December 2021, and engaging in controlling and coercive behaviour from November 2018.
-On 17 October 2022, he was initially remanded into custody until 21 November, but on 19 October, after a private hearing at Minshull Street Crown Court, he was granted bail with conditions not to contact witnesses, including the complainant, and to reside at an address in Bowdon.
+On 17 October 2022, he was initially remanded into custody until 21 November; by 19 October, after a private hearing at Minshull Street Crown Court, he was granted bail with conditions not to contact witnesses, including the complainant, and to reside at an address in Bowdon.
 On 2 February 2023, the Crown Prosecution Service dropped all charges against Greenwood, citing the withdrawal of key witnesses and "new material that came to light".